fclio/Machine-Vision-take-home/README.md

 1. **Initial Setup**:
    - The brick is assumed to be initially aligned with the **X-axis** as the longest side (210 mm), **Y-axis** as the short side (100 mm), and **Z-axis** as the thickness (50 mm).
-   - The **geometry** of the brick is known, so i leverage Principal Component Analysis (PCA) to estimate the **rotation** by comparing the 3D point cloud to this reference configuration.
+   - The **geometry** of the brick is known, so I leverage Principal Component Analysis (PCA) to estimate the **rotation** by comparing the 3D point cloud to this reference configuration.

 ---